-Relevant Worksheet in Template: ICS Version 2.0 > Insurance --------------------------------- -----------------------------
+Relevant Worksheet in Template: Candidate ICS > Insurance --------------------------------- ---------------------------

-- 443. Non-Default Spread risk is calculated as a bi-directional stress applied to both assets and liabilities.
-The Non-Default Spread risk charge is calculated as the maximum of an upward and downward stress, subject to a floor of zero. - 444.
+- 434. Non-Default Spread risk is calculated as a relative bi-directional stress applied to both assets and liabilities.
+The Non-Default Spread risk charge is calculated as the maximum of an upward and downward stress, subject to a floor of zero. - 435.
 The downward stress is a combination of an absolute and relative stress to the spread levels.
 This downward stress is specified in a way that prevents positive spreads from becoming negative after applying the stress.
-The upward stress is designed as an absolute increase of the spread levels. - 445.
-All liabilities sensitive to changes in spreads are taken into account in the calculation of the NDSR charge, with the exception of financial instruments issued by the IAIG that qualify as capital resources. - 446.
-All assets that contribute to the calculation of the spread adjustments for valuation purposes (Table 4 in Section 5.2.5.3.2.1), are taken into account in the calculation of the NDSR charge, with the exception of sovereign assets. - 447.
-For insurance liabilities, the stresses are applied to spreads after risk correction.
-For insurance liabilities, the prescribed stresses are applied as parallel shifts to the spreads by risk category used to compute the adjustments specified in Section 5.2.5 for valuation purposes.
-This means the resulting adjustment applied to the insurance liabilities should take into account application ratio and the portfolio allocation.
-The portfolio allocation is based on the portfolio backing the liabilities or the representative portfolio for the middle bucket or the general bucket respectively. - 448.
-The upward and downward stresses used for the calculation of the NDSR charge are specified in Table 19.
+The upward stress is designed as an absolute increase of the spread levels.
+All liabilities sensitive to changes in spreads are taken into account in the calculation of the NDSR charge, with the exception of financial instruments issued by the IAIG that qualify as capital resources. - 436.
+All assets that contribute to the calculation of the spread adjustments for valuation purposes (Table 3 in Section 5.2.5.3.2.1), are taken into account in the calculation of the NDSR charge, with the exception of sovereign assets. - 437.
+For insurance liabilities, t∓he stresses are applied to spreads after risk correction.
+For insurance liabilities, the prescribed stresses are applied as parallel shifts to the spreads by risk category used to compute the adjustments specified in Section 3.2.5 for valuation purposes.
+The prescribed stresses are applied shifts to the spreads by risk category and by each time period (t) used to compute the adjustments specified in Section 5.2.5 for valuation purposes.
+This means the resulting adjustment applied to the insurance liabilities should take into account application ratio, the portfolio allocation and the modulation factor.
+The portfolio allocation is based on the portfolio backing the liabilities or the representative portfolio for the middle bucket or the general bucket respectively. - 438.
+The upward and downward stresses used for the calculation of the NDSR charge are a relative stress of -75% for the down and +75% of spreads at each maturity up to the LOT.